arturh85/factorio-bot-rs/README.md

 - Install [rust/cargo](https://rustup.rs/) and [nodejs/npm](https://nodejs.org/)
 - Clone this repository
 - Download [Factorio](https://www.factorio.com) as .zip or .tar.xz into workspace/ directory (don't use the headless version!)
-- Change archive_path in Settings.toml to correct filename
 - Start server & one client with good seed:

 ```